Furnishing Your Apartment

 Very few first apartments are mansion-sized.
 Most recent college grads (myself included) have to make the most that they can with little space.
 Here are tips for making that small pad seem larger:

 • Choose space-efficient furniture that has more than one use.
-A futon, for example, can comfortably accommodate a couple of sedentary butts vegging out in front of the TV, as well as double as a guest bed.
+A futon or pull-out couch can comfortably accommodate a couple of sedentary butts vegging out in front of the TV, as well as double as a guest bed.
 In the dining room, save space with a drop-leaf table and some classy-looking collapsible chairs that fold up when there’s no beer pong or poker going on.

 • Don't overbuy.
 Even the most spacious apartment can quickly become cramped with too much furniture, so try not to go overboard and stick to the basics.